paweljakubas/j-random-matrices/chapters/basic-algebra.md

    NB.
 Handling the third column of A2
-   NB. now we need to adjust elements of norms1 after dropping the first element NB. we take the first row of A1 and substract absolute value of elements from norms0 ]norms2a=: (}. ,norms1) - (*: | }.}. r { A2) 0.00375117 0.303845 0.375117
+   NB. now we need to adjust elements of norms1 after dropping the first element NB. we take the second row of A1 and substract absolute value of elements from norms1 ]norms2a=: (}. ,norms1) - (*: | }.}. r { A2) 0.00375117 0.303845 0.375117
    NB. r=2